maxwolf621/Notes/Binding.md

   //receive the value from the Base
   @Input()  name: string;

-  // onVoted passed the value to the Base
+  // OnVoted emit the boolean type value to base component
+  // Emitter
   @Output() onVoted = new EventEmitter<boolean>();

   voted = false;